Foraging for wild berries is definitely a prickly adventure, but the payoff is definitely worth all of the bother.

 Cloudberries grow in only a very few places in the United States, Alaska, Washington state, and Minnesota being chief among them.
 If you are foraging in Norway or Finland, you are far more likely to come across them.

-The berries are deep shade of red when growing and then turn to the glowing orange they are known for when ripe and ready to pick.
+The berries are a deep shade of red when growing and then turn to the glowing orange they are known for when ripe and ready to pick.

 Cloudberries typically grow only in high altitude locations and in wooded areas around bogs, wetlands, and sometimes even swamps.
 They require an enormous amount of water to grow.
 If you are foraging in a place where mosquitoes would love to live, that is the spot where cloudberries might appear.